matter-labs/zksync-docs/content/00.zksync-era/10.guides/20.zksync-101/_upgrading/_transparent_proxy_contract_upgradability.md

 **Proposed Upgrade:**

-We're introducing a dealine on creation of a crowdfunding campaign.
+We're introducing a deadline on creation of a crowdfunding campaign.
 Contributions can only be made within the allowed time period.

 **Enhanced Contract:**